Frequently Asked Questions

 IS MY CHALLENGE ENTRY CONFIDENTIAL?

-Judges and members of the IDEA Center staff who will be in contact with the competition entries must be able to discuss the competition entries amongst themselves.
+Judges and members of the IDEA Center staff who will be in contact with the competition entries must be able to discuss the competition entries among themselves.
 It is not feasible for judges to sign Non-Disclosure Agreements (“NDAs”) for individual competition entries.
 Furthermore, venture capitalists who are involved with the competition may be prohibited by company policy from signing NDAs or other confidentiality agreements.
 Participants who are selected to compete in the semifinal and final rounds of the competitions will be giving a presentation that is open to the public.
 Therefore, the confidentiality of entries cannot be guaranteed.

 HOW IS MY INTELLECTUAL PROPERTY PROTECTED?